Meditation For Earth

 Learn more and register.

-Please save the date for Waterspirit’s Summer Solstice Celebration!
+Please register for Waterspirit’s Summer Solstice Celebration!

 We will welcome the summer with music, poetry, reflection, and family-friendly fun.
 Special guests will be announced as the solstice approaches.
 This in-person ceremony will also be live-streamed on Waterspirit’s YouTube channel.
+To register click the title or image above.

 Waterspirit will be joining forces with our friends from Save Coastal Wildlife to protect our precious water by doing some beach clean-ups.
 Please join us.
 Together we can make a difference.
 Registration will be required.
 For now just save the date!